theappbusiness/Tracy/README.md

 ## Caveats

 Although this code does generally work, the Android Bluetooth code is more reliable on some devices than others.
-Specifically, this has been tested on a Google Pixel 3a on API 29, and a Nexus 5X on API 27.
+Specifically, this has been tested on a Google Pixel 3a on API 29, and a Nexus 5X on API 27, and the Pixel 3a was more consistent and reliable.

-PRs are welcome if you know how to improve this further!
+PRs are welcome if you know how and want to improve this further!